WilliamKarolDiCioccio/WilliamKarolDiCioccio/README.md

 ### 📖 I Just Published My First Article!

 This is my first time writing about one of my projects, and I went all in.
-The article dives deep into how FlNodes works — from GPU batching and spatial hashing to layout, interactivity, and Flutter’s rendering internals.
+The article dives deep into how FlNodes works, from GPU batching and spatial hashing to layout, interactivity, and Flutter’s rendering internals.
 If you’re curious about the architecture behind the library, or just like reading about creative engineering in Flutter, you can check out the article on the platform of your preference:

 - [Dev Community](https://dev.to/williamkaroldicioccio/building-beyond-widgets-what-i-learned-creating-a-visual-scripting-tool-in-flutter-d38)